postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 You'll notice that calculating the `ml_rank` adds virtually no additional time to the query.
 The `ml_rank` is not exactly "well calibrated", since I just made up 4 for searches worth of `search_result_clicks` data, but it's a good example of how we can use machine learning to re-rank search results extremely efficiently, without having to write much code or deploy any new microservices.

+You can also be selective about which fields you return to the application for greater efficiency over the network, or return everything for logging and debugging modes.
+After all, this is all just standard SQL, with a few extra function calls involved to make predictions.

 ## Next steps with Machine Learning

 With composable CTEs and a mature Postgres ecosystem, you can continue to extend your search engine capabilities in many ways.